kentcdodds/babel-plugin-codegen/README.md

 1. All code run by `codegen` is _not_ run in a sandboxed environment
 2. All code _must_ run synchronously.
-3. All code will be transpiled via `babel-core` directly or `babel-register` and should follow all of the normal rules for `.babelrc` resolution (the closest `.babelrc` to the file being run is the one that's used).
+3. All code will be transpiled via the same instance of babel this plugin is called with, thus inheriting all presets and plugins.
 This means you can rely on any babel plugins/transforms that you're used to using elsewhere in your codebase.
-4. The code that's generated may or may not be transpiled (babel plugin ordering is tricky business). **You should generate the code that you wish to ship.**
+4. The code that's generated might be transpiled.
+Please check the output to make sure. (babel plugin ordering is tricky business 😇)

 ### Template Tag